 - Calculating the page visits for a specific period through Google Analytics

 Attainable: It is crucial to analyze the approach that you are following for achieving the goals set for the e-commerce store.
 Factors such as available budget, overall skills and time are considered here.

 - Improving the up-selling and cross-selling strategies

-- Suggesting similar or related products in shopping cart.
+- Suggesting similar or related products in the shopping cart.

-Relevant: Check if the Ecommerce store is adhering by the overall visions set by you.
-Also, you need to make sure that your store is ready for market and is handled by the right people.
+Relevant: Check if the e-commerce store is adhering to the overall visions set by you.
+Also, you need to make sure that your store is ready for the market and is handled by the right people.

 - Overall conversion targets